DSACMS/npd_ehr_fhir_npi_slurp/README.md

 # EHR FHIR Entity Slurp

+# TODO
+* We need to streamline the whole process to account for the fact that some entry blocks, like data/service_json/athena-fhir-service-base-urls/entry_a1c9c7fe-6d45-5a92-922c-7bfcd55a062d.json "forget" the URL they are sourced from.
+We need to figure out how to retain that information from a previous step so that we can keep everything in https.

 A comprehensive data processing pipeline for extracting, analyzing, and normalizing EHR (Electronic Health Records) FHIR endpoint data from healthcare providers.
 This tool helps assess HTI-2 compliance and generates normalized datasets for healthcare interoperability analysis.

 ## Overview